 Isabelle will move to Tokyo in September, following a month of Japanese language study in the UK.

 The deadline for the 2020 programme is Thursday 5 December 2019.

-Find out more about the Daiwa Scholarship.
+Find out more on the Daiwa Scholarship website.